 Practice of Medicine

-Informed Consent Abandoned; Patient given Contraindicated Drug
+Informed Consent Disused; Patient given Contraindicated Drug

 This case involves a male in his mid-forties with a history of depression, alcohol abuse and intractable pain syndrome who was prescribed Vivitrol® (naltrexone), a narcotic that blocks the effects of narcotics and alcohol.